adrianblakey/adrianblakey/README.md

 ### The Remora1

 The is the world's best eCom.
 It beats the competition hands down by being the fastest, cheapest, most robust, and most flexible eCom you can buy.
-It can commutate all motors ranging in performance from 2,000Kv up to 18,000Kv.
+It can commutate all motors ranging in performance from 2,000Kv up to 22,000Kv+.
 The same board can do it all.
-If you are using a high Kv motors (say 10,000Kv and above) you will need to make a simple configuration change.
+If you are using a high Kv motors (say 10,000Kv and above) you might need to make a simple configuration change to increse the timing advance - but that's not hard because [there's plenty of help](https://github.com/adrianblakey/slot-car-ecom/wiki/Getting-Started).

 The best place to learn all about it is on the [github WiKi.](https://github.com/adrianblakey/slot-car-ecom/wiki)